See how leading builders have transformed procurement.

 In other cases, it can be quite a complex process that involves procuring hundreds of different services or items across weeks, months or years.

-For a construction Head Contractor, procurement involves acquiring subcontractors and materials required to complete a construction project.
+For main contractors, procurement involves acquiring subcontractors and materials required to complete a construction project.

 Procurement involves many moving parts, and when you put it in the context of large-scale construction projects - such as residential apartment buildings, schools or hospitals - the process often spans multiple years and involves the procurement of 30-100 subcontractors, thousands of separate materials and items.

-The procurement process is usually handled by a number of Contract Administrators and Project Managers (or ‘Quantity Surveyors’ if you’re living in the UK).
+The procurement process is usually handled by a number of contract administrators and project managers (or ‘Quantity Surveyors’ in the UK) within the procurement management process.

-The typical way of managing procurement is via Excel spreadsheets, Word documents, emails and quite often physical documents - hard copy paper.
+The typical way of managing procurement is via Excel spreadsheets, Word documents, emails and quite often physical documents - hard copy paper (though many are adopting cloud-based procurement systems).

-Procurement processes are complicated, and often involve many different systems, and hundreds of emails, to complete.
+Procurement processes are complicated, and often involve many different systems, and hundreds of emails, to complete, highlighting the need for procurement automation that scales.

-In recent years, specialist construction procurement software has been developed to replace manual procurement processes and make it simplified and streamlined.
+Over the past decade, specialist construction procurement software has been developed to replace manual procurement processes and drive key procurement process improvements.

-At the estimating stage, the Head Contractor employs an estimator to figure out how the job, how it will be built (“construction methodology”), what subcontractors and materials are required and how much it will cost.
+At the estimating stage, the main contractor employs an estimator to figure out how the job will be built (“construction methodology”), what subcontractors and materials are required, and how much it will cost, often leveraging construction estimating software.

-This estimate contains a list of trades, measurements, and budget breakdown which is then turned into an excel procurement schedule.
+This estimate contains a list of trades, measurements, and a budget breakdown, which is then turned into an Excel procurement schedule.

 The scope of works is the document that contains all information the subcontractor will need to provide an accurate quote for works they are required to complete.

-As you can imagine, this means the Scope of Works will need to be detailed and accurate, which can make them extremely time-consuming to create.
+As you might guess, this means the scope of works must be detailed and accurate, which can make it extremely time-consuming to create within a rigorous procurement methodology.

 Being able to track the status of each tender can get tricky, depending on the volume of subcontractors being spoken to.

-Once you’ve received tender submissions back from multiple subcontractors, the head contractor will conduct an apples-for-apples comparison.
+Once you’ve received tender submissions back from multiple subcontractors, the head contractor will conduct an apples-for-apples comparison, which can be streamlined by tender coverage & bulk tendering.

 This involves comparing each subcontractor quote against each other, inclusions and exclusions against your predetermined trade budget and other project requirements.

-Typically, subcontractor comparisons are done in Excel spreadsheets.
+Typically, subcontractor comparisons are done in Excel spreadsheets, a manual approach that can complicate the procurement process flow.

 Once selected, the project team will recommend the subcontractor for approval by senior management.

-This process is collaborative by nature and can be very difficult to track where approvals are up to when multiple people are involved.
+This process is collaborative by nature and can be very difficult to track where approvals are up to when multiple people are involved, underscoring the value of modernising procurement.

 Once a subcontractor has been approved, a subcontract is drafted, reviewed, approved and sent out for signing.

-A subcontract can often be over 100 pages long and includes the scope of work, project details, document register, program, and departure schedule and further information.
+A subcontract can often be over 100 pages long and includes the scope of work, project details, document register, program, departure schedule, and further information.

 If this sounds like a manual process, it’s because it is.
 Does it always get done before the start date on site?
 Absolutely not.